 When traveling, it is important to have travel protection in case the unfortunate happens.
 Of course you can always purchase insurance for your trip… or you can just use a credit card that offers many benefits.
 Fortunately, the Chase Sapphire Preferred offers great travel protection at no additional cost.

 As long as you use your card, you’ll receive primary auto rental insurance, trip-cancellation insurance, baggage delay insurance, trip delay protection and no foreign transaction fees.
 Even if you are using points or miles for your trip, as long as you pay for the taxes with the card, you are still covered.

 This will come in handy if you get sick before or during your trip or if your flight is delayed 12 or more hours or require you to spend the night at a hotel.
 Or even if there is severe weather and you need to cancel your trip, you’re covered.

 I’ve personally used the trip delay protection a few times in the past and it has covered all out of pocket expenses up to $500 per person, such as an extra night at a hotel, taxis, food and even clothes.

-With the record-high sign up bonus, right now is the best time to apply for the card.
-The 100,000 points can easily jump start that much needed vacation — especially after a year of no travel for most.
+The 60,000 points can easily jump start that much needed vacation — especially after a year of no travel for most.
 It is an ideal card with a low annual fee, flexible points and great benefits.

 Disclosure: This post contains affiliate links.
 As always, thank you for supporting the blog and enjoy traveling on a deal!